 ‘How many children are accused of witchcraft?’

-This is a question I am often asked.
+This is a question that we are often asked.
 The answer is that no one really knows, because no one is counting.

 Much of this abuse remains hidden.
 In many of the countries where child witchcraft accusations occur, agencies such as the police and the judicial systems operate poorly, so abuse against children is rarely reported and documented.
-There is also very little good quality research on the scale of the problem.
-As Mitch noted in his guest post, there is an urgent need to gather robust information on just how many children (and others) around the world are abused as a result of witchcraft accusations.
+There is also very little good quality research on the scale of the problem, despite the urgent need to gather robust information on just how many children around the world are abused as a result of witchcraft accusations.

 Findings from elsewhere support this.
 In 2010, a report estimated that there were more than 20,000 children on the streets of Kinshasa in DR Congo as a result of witchcraft accusations and thousands more across West Africa.
 In 2014, SCWA supported a piece of research with 1000 pastors in Kinshasa.
 Almost 70% of them personally knew at least one child who had been accused of witchcraft.
 Over 60% of the pastors reported that the accused children they know personally suffered physical harm as a result of the accusation, and 85% said the children were ostracised or shunned.
 Extrapolating from this, that means thousands of children have been beaten, burned, starved and abandoned because they are believed to be witches – in one city in one country of the many countries where this is a problem.

-It horrifies me that so many children can be accused of witchcraft and suffer such terrible abuse as a result, and nothing is done.
-No-one is brought to justice for what they have done to these children, and no-one helps the children to put their lives back together.
+It is horrifying that so many children can be accused of witchcraft and suffer such terrible abuse as a result, and their perpetrators remain at large with no-one is brought to justice for what they have done to these children.

 Some children literally vanish – they are killed and buried, or taken into the bush and abandoned to their fate.
 Other ‘vanish’ onto the streets, where they are vulnerable to further abuse such as gang violence, drugs and trafficking.